BlackFinTech/Firescan/README.md

 Firescan is a powerful collection of workarounds for querying Firestore, including full-text search capabilities.
 It leverages the [FlexSearch](https://github.com/nextapps-de/flexsearch) library for efficient full-text search indexing and querying.

-Goal of the library is to not feel contstrained when querying and get the job done with minimal moving parts.
+Goal of the library is to not feel constrained when querying and get the job done with minimal moving parts.
 This is not an ElasticSearch or Algolia replacement.
 Best suited for smaller projects to get things going without having to deal with complex search solutions, reinvent the wheel or rely on third parties.

 ## Installation